-The PI may select one of the following three eligibility categories.
-These eligibility criteria are as of the application submission deadline:
+The PI named by the organization as the PI on the application may select one of the following three eligibility categories.
+These eligibility criteria pertain as of the application submission deadline:

-- Transitioning Postdoctoral Fellow: Current senior postdoctoral fellows who have completed at least 3 years of postdoctoral training. - Early Career Investigator: Independent investigators who are within 5 years of their last training position. - New GWI Researcher: Independent investigators at all academic levels (or equivalent) who have received less than \$300,000 in Federally funded, non-mentored funding for GWI research.
+- Transitioning Postdoctoral Fellow: Current senior postdoctoral fellows who have completed at least 3 years of postdoctoral training. - Early-Career Investigator: Independent investigators who are within 5 years of their last training position. - New GWI Researcher: Independent investigators at all academic levels (or equivalent) who have received less than \$300,000 in Federally funded, non-mentored funding for GWI research.